Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Get-AzEventHubNamespace.md

 ```

 ## DESCRIPTION
-Lists all the available Namespaces within a subscription, irrespective of the resource groups.
+Gets the description of the specified namespace.

 ## EXAMPLES